awsk1994/VultantGlasses_Alpha/README.md

  - async-storage:
    - https://react-native-async-storage.github.io/async-storage/docs/usage

+## TODO:
+ - move BLEMenu to be part of Settings.
+ - Figure out how to get settings from smartglasses.
+Can we get notes info as well?
+ - Implement persistence storage for notes, cue-card.
+ - More work on settings.

 ## Log
  - 20210124: Ensured react-navigation is functional.
  - 20210125: Set up a structure for the entire app.